 Europe's largest airline group aims to update a varied fleet including some ageing Airbus A340 and Boeing 767 planes.

 The core Lufthansa brand has five 777 freighters on order, but does not currently fly 777 passenger jets.
-Austrian already flies 777 passenger planes and SWISS has six on order.
+The Austrian and Swiss airline subsidiaries already fly 777 passenger planes.

 - Radar showed missing plane may have turned back: Malaysia military

 - Malaysian jetliner may have turned back before vanishing |

 - Malaysian plane presumed crashed; questions over false IDs |

 - Malaysian jet's disappearance among rarest of aviation disasters